 When building the roof for the Friends Center for Children in New Haven Eagel Rivet chose to use Thermoplastic PolyOlefin or as its more commonly known, TPO roofing, due to its versatility and durability.
 We were able to not only install TPO for the flat roof, but it was also used for the insulation.
-The TPO membrane reflects sunlight and is extremely energy efficient.
+The Boston TPO roof membrane reflects sunlight and is extremely energy efficient.
 It’s energy benefits make this building a ‘greener’ building due to its reflectivity and ability to absorb less heat from sunlight into the roof.
 The building spends less money on energy costs, having an EPA Energy Star qualification.

 TPO comes in many different styles, thickness, and properties.
 With increasing popularity, it has been the option both contractors and homeowners have chosen in recent years.
 It is a durable material, and resists heat, corrosion and degradation from ozone, UV rays from sunlight, and harsh chemicals.
 TPO is the material that many contractors prefer due to the ease of installation, its puncture resistance properties, and overall strength.